ftomassetti/effectivejava/README.md

 Dev info
 ========
-The project is written in Clojure using a java library called [JavaParser](https://github.com/matozoid/javaparser).
-Stricly speaking it is using [my fork]((https://github.com/ftomassetti/javaparser)) at this moment, but my chages will be soon getting merged in the main branch.
+The project is written in Clojure using a java library called [JavaParser](https://github.com/javaparser/javaparser).

-When my changes will find their way in the main branch I will update project.clj and javaparser will be download from Maven automatically.
-For the time being, if you want to play with the code you can clone my project and compile it to your local maven repository.
-Look at the other MD file in this dir, there there are the commands to run to do it.

 You will need also [Leiningen](http://leiningen.org/), the build tool for Clojure.
 It should download also Clojure for you.